corda/samples-kotlin/Tokens/README.md

 ## samples-java/token-cordapps

-This folder features five sample projects, each of them demonstrates different features of corda.
+This folder features tokenSDK sample projects.

 ### [bike market](./bikemarket):
 This sample Cordapp demonstrate some simple flows related to the token SDK.